ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

   }
 }
 ```
 In “count” mode, the benchmarking tool adds its own outer SELECT `(COUNT(*) ...)WHERE { { ... } }` around the query.
 This double COUNT wrapper makes the queries more complex.
-In our initial run we observed that Neptune’s performance suffered much more from this extra aggregation layer than QLever.
-In hindsight this was essentially a misconfiguration of the benchmark harness, and it foreshadowed the later COUNT vs OFFSET experiments where we systematically varied the use of COUNT(*) in the queries.
+In our initial run I observed that Neptune’s performance suffered much more from this extra aggregation layer than QLever.
+In hindsight this was essentially a misconfiguration of the benchmark harness, and it foreshadowed the later COUNT vs OFFSET experiments where I systematically varied the use of COUNT(*) in the queries.

 **Problem 2: Query Timeouts.** The result YAML for Neptune did not contain proper timeout metadata: individual failed queries were clearly timing out, but the aggregate metrics in the evaluation app treated them as generic failures, producing misleadingly low medians and means.

-Because of these inconsistencies (extra COUNT wrapper, missing timeout metadata and a crash with a long streak of invalid requests), we treat the initial DBLP run purely as a debugging step.
-However, the observation that Neptune was disproportionately affected by the extra COUNT layer became the starting point for the later [COUNT(*) experiment](#the-count--experiment-dblp-subset), where we systematically investigated this effect.
+Because of these inconsistencies (extra COUNT wrapper, missing timeout metadata and a crash with a long streak of invalid requests), I treat the initial DBLP run purely as a debugging step.
+However, the observation that Neptune was disproportionately affected by the extra COUNT layer became the starting point for the later [COUNT(*) experiment](#the-count--experiment-dblp-subset), where I systematically investigated this effect.

 ### Fixing the setup: query format, engine version, timeouts

-For the final DBLP rerun we made the following changes simultaneously:
+For the final DBLP rerun I made the following changes simultaneously:

-1. **Executed the Sparqloscope DBLP benchmark in “download” mode.** For all systems we used `dblp.medium.queries.yaml` as the benchmark input and ran `qlever benchmark-queries` with `--download-or-count download`, so that the queries run without any additional `COUNT` wrapping by the benchmarking tool.
+1. **Executed the Sparqloscope DBLP benchmark in “download” mode.** For all systems I used `dblp.medium.queries.yaml` as the benchmark input and ran `qlever benchmark-queries` with `--download-or-count download`, so that the queries run without any additional `COUNT` wrapping by the benchmarking tool.

 2. **Upgraded Neptune** to engine version **1.4.6.3.R1**.